 Use the Common App if you are applying to both Quest and schools in the U.S. Add Quest to your college list and complete our member screen.

-Common App

-You’ll need to submit:

-High School Transcript: An official copy of your most recent transcript or report card

-Long and Short Essay: The content and your writing ability will be considered in the admissions process
+COMMON APP

+Both application forms will require you to submit the following documents:

+Biographical and Education Information

+Long and Short Essay: Quest’s program is writing-intensive, and the application essays are our window into how you communicate your ideas with the written word.
+Submissions are evaluated on originality, structure and flow, and language and mechanics.

 Optional Documents: Though not mandatory, you are encouraged to submit any of the following documents:

-An original piece of work that demonstrates your interests, depth and abilities, such as a portfolio, photography samples, artwork, video, research projects, music CD, etc.
+An original piece of work that demonstrates your unique interests and abilities, such as an artistic portfolio, video statement, or research project etc.

 SAT/ACT test scores

-Reference letters
+Reference letters from educators or community members

-A resume of your achievements
+Your professional resume or CV

 An additional writing piece (e.g. an assignment prepared for class)

+Log In

+After your application form is submitted you will receive login information for your Application Management Page, a dashboard where you can monitor the status of your application and submit additional required documents including:

+High School Transcript: An official copy of your most recent transcript or report card.
+International and Transfer students may be required to submit additional documents.

+English Language Proficiency Test Scores (if required)

+Scholarship Applications (for students applying via the Common App)

+Bursary Applications

 Interview

-Once you have submitted your supporting documents, your Admissions Counsellor will review your application.
-Qualified students will be contacted for an interview, which can be in person, by phone or by video call.
-This is the last step of the application process.
+Once you have submitted all required supporting documents, your Admissions Counsellor will review your application.
+Selected students will be contacted for an interview, which can take place in person, by phone or by video call.

+Once you finish your interview, your application is complete for review.

 Admit

-Admissions applications are reviewed on a rolling basis until the class is full.
-We encourage students to complete their Quest Admissions application as soon as possible due to the limited number of spots available.
+Admissions decisions will be released through your Application Management Portal.
+If you’re in, congratulations!
+You’re about to take the next step in your unique academic journey.
+We know you’ll love it here just as much as we do.

 Deposit

-We’ll email you to let you know the outcome of your application.
 If admitted, your next step is to confirm enrolment with a $500 CDN deposit.
 Please ensure you have your 9-digit student number ready.
 If you are unsure about your student number, contact your Admissions Counsellor or email admissions@questu.ca.

-We encourage you to complete your Quest application, and your Bursary and Scholarship applications, as early as possible.
+We encourage you to complete your Quest application, and your Bursary and Scholarship applications, as early as possible due to the limited number of spots available in each incoming class.

-Early Action Deadline | December 1, 2018

-Regular Decision Deadline | February 1, 2019

-Scholarship and Bursary Application Deadline | March 1, 2019